Losant/losant-docs/docs/workflows/overview.md

 ( {{ data.tempF }} - 32 ) / 1.8
 ```

 Just like with the conditional node, you can reference values from the payload in these expressions.
-This is simply converting degrees Fahrenheit to degrees celsius.
+This is simply converting degrees Fahrenheit to degrees Celsius.

 The second part of each math expression is a payload path to store the result.
 In this example the payload path is: